jklingsporn/vertx-jooq/README.md

   - a [rxjava2](https://github.com/ReactiveX/RxJava) based API.
 This is `vertx-jooq-rx`.
 - How do you want to communicate with the database?
 There are two options:
   - Using good old JDBC, check for the modules with `-jdbc` suffix.
-  - Using this [reactive](https://github.com/reactiverse/reactive-pg-client) postgres database driver, check for `-reactive` modules.
+  - Using this [reactive](https://github.com/eclipse-vertx/vertx-sql-client) database driver, check for `-reactive` modules.
 - Advanced configuration:
   - Support for [Guice](https://github.com/google/guice) dependency injection
   - Generation of `io.vertx.codegen.annotations.@DataObject`-annotations for your POJOs